rifqimaruf/webgl-chessboard/README.md

 | Muhammad Rifqi Ma'ruf | 5025221060 | Grafika Komputer (E)      |

 ## Project Overview
-This project visualizes a chessboard using WeebGL.
+This project visualizes a chessboard using WebGL.
 The interface is designed to display a large chessboard model inside a styled container made with blender.

 ## Prerequisites
 - A modern web browser (e.g., Chrome, Firefox, Edge).